 - Tantrum Throwing: Stanley's father throws a chair across the room in anger over seeing his son chickening out of the one-on-one challenge.

 - This Is the Part Where...: Possibly one of the most tear-jerking examples ever, tying in neatly with our own Tropes Are Tools article.Phil: I know this sounds silly, and I know that I might sound ridiculous...like this is the scene of the movie...where the guy is trying to get a hold of the long-lost son, y'know, but this is that scene.
 This is that scene.
 And I think they have those scenes in movies because they're true.
 Y'know, because they really happen.
 And you gotta believe me, this is really happening.
 I mean, I can give you my number and you can go check with whoever you gotta check with and call me back.
 But do not leave me hanging on this.
 Please.
 I'm just — please.
 See...this is the scene of the movie where you help me out.

 - Truth in Television: Believe it or not, frogs and other creatures raining from the sky has actually happened on more than one occasion.
 When a particularly heavy storm or tornado sweeps over swampland filled with frogs, it isn't that unusual for the animals to be swept up in to the air and dropped on nearby land.

-- Urban Legends: No, the three anecdotes that open the movie are not true stories.
-The last anecdote, about the man shot while jumping off the roof of a building, was also used in Homicide Life On The Street, and is also apparently used as a test case in criminal law classes.
+- Urban Legends: The three anecdotes that open the movie are not true stories.
+Well, the first one sort of is, but in actuality the hill was called "Greenberry Hill" after the fact, when it was named after murderers Green, Berry, and Hill.
+The last anecdote, about the man shot while jumping off the roof of a building, was also used in Homicide: Life on the Street, and is also apparently used as a test case in criminal law classes.

 - Wrong Genre Savvy: Jim narrates to himself like he is participating in an episode of COPS.